Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Discussion

 \section{Discussion}

 Incremental interventions are a novel class of stochastic dynamic intervention where positivity assumptions can be completely avoided.
 However, they had not been extended to repeated outcomes, and without further assumptions do not give identifiability under dropout, both of which are very common in practice.
 In this paper we solved this problem by showing how incremental intervention effects are identified and can be estimated when dropout occurs (conditionally) at random.
 Even in the case of many dropouts, our proposed method efficiently uses all the data without sacrificing robustness.
-We give an identifying expression for incremental effects under monotone dropout, without requiring any positivity assumptions.
-We establish general efficiency theory and construct the efficient influence function, and present nonparametric estimators which converge at fast rates and yield uniform inferential guarantees, even when all the nuisance functions are estimated with flexible machine learning tools at slower rates.
-Furthermore, we studied the relative efficiency of incremental effects to conventional deterministic dynamic intervention effects in a novel infinite time horizon setting in which the number of timepoints can possibly grow with sample size, and showed that incremental effects are more efficient than deterministic effects and yield near-exponential efficiency gains in the infinite-time regime.
+We gave an identifying expression for incremental intervention effects under monotone dropout, without requiring any positivity assumptions.
+We established general efficiency theory and constructed the efficient influence function, and presented nonparametric estimators which converge at fast rates and yield uniform inferential guarantees, even when all the nuisance functions are estimated with flexible machine learning tools at slower rates.
+Furthermore, we analyzed the variance ratio of incremental intervention effects to conventional deterministic dynamic intervention effects in a novel infinite time horizon setting in which the number of timepoints can possibly grow with sample size, and showed that incremental intervention effects can yield near-exponential gains in statistical precision.
+Finally, we showed that the proposed methods can effectively mitigate the bias caused by subject dropout via the simulation study, and applied the methods in study of the effect of low-dose aspirin on pregnancy outcomes.